 This research study discusses the applicability of the blockchain in different scenarios and where it should be considered and where it should be avoided.
-The research study primarily analyzes the challenges of using blockchain in developing applications for industry 4.0.
-It discusses the issues and challenges of blockchain technology in general.
+The research study primarily analyzes the difficulties in applying blockchain to build solutions for the industry 4.0 era.
+It discusses about the problems and obstacles of blockchain technology overall.
 In the light of this discussion, it has proposed a blockchain recommendation algorithm that takes the primary constraints of using blockchain into account and recommends which type of blockchain should be applied in a particular use case.
 The proposed algorithm covers all types of blockchain except the hybrid blockchain.
 Because in the hybrid blockchain, the type of ratio of hybridization will be the primary deciding factor after following the rules for a public blockchain.
 In future work, the algorithm could be updated to recommend alternate solutions such as distributed ledger technology, etc. in place of blockchain.
 The algorithm may also include recommended usage for hybrid blockchain.